 - 2 cups fresh arugula long stems removed

 - reserved pasta water as needed

 - fresh cracked black pepper to taste

 - Cook pasta according to package instructions.
 Reserve at least ½ cup pasta water before draining the pasta.

-- Combine hummus and lemon juice in a medium bowl.
+- Meanwhile, combine hummus and lemon juice in a medium bowl.
 Whisk together until creamy.
+Add reserved pasta water, 1 tablespoon at a time, to thin out as needed.
 It should have an alfredo sauce like consistency.
-Add water, 1 tablespoon at a time, to thin out as needed.
+Taste for salt.